A big 'bienvenido' to Boston's new manager, Alex Cora

-I happen to be Puerto Rican and have been constantly barraged and saddened by the aftermath of Hurricane Maria, so news that the 42-year-old Cora would be leading the team I have grown to love has been my slight sliver of comfort.
-In a city once invisibly Latino, Cora’s arrival will be the latest chapter of a baseball story that has made legends out of Nomar Garciaparra, Pedro Martínez, Manny Ramírez and of course, ‘Big Papi’ David Ortiz.
+I happen to be Puerto Rican and have been constantly barraged and saddened by the aftermath of Hurricane Maria, so news that the 42-year-old Cora would be leading the team I have grown to love has been my sliver of comfort.
+In a city once invisibly Latino, Cora’s arrival will be the latest chapter of a baseball story that has made legends out of Nomar Garciaparra, Pedro Martínez, Manny Ramírez and, of course, "Big Papi" David Ortiz.

-Now comes Cora, who has the opportunity to not only succeed in a tough baseball town, but also prove to the baseball world that having a Latino manager at the helm shouldn’t be seen as some aberration.
+Now comes Cora, who has the opportunity to not only succeed in a tough baseball town but also prove to the baseball world that having a Latino manager at the helm shouldn’t be seen as some aberration.

 The statistics are a stark reminder.
-In a league that is 31.9 percent Latino, Cora would only be the third Latino manager in the majors next season, joining the Chicago White Sox’ Rick Renteria and the Washington Nationals’ Dave Martinez (also Puerto Rican, by way of New York City).
-The excuse about how difficult it is to find a qualified Latino candidate or that there are only 30 manager positions is tiresome.
+In a league that is 31.9 percent Latino, Cora would be only the third Latino manager in the majors next season, joining the Chicago White Sox’s Rick Renteria and the Washington Nationals’ Dave Martinez (also Puerto Rican, by way of New York City).
+The excuse about how difficult it is to find a qualified Latino candidate or that there are only 30 managerial positions is tiresome.
 In a league that is more and more Latino, we should not be having this discussion any longer, and we should be insisting that three Latino managers is not enough.

 Cora represents the opportunity to change the narrative and prove to other teams that if they are not seriously considering (and hiring) Latino candidates for managers, they are missing out.
-Latinos have led teams to major accomplishments, just like when Felipe Alou was named National League Manager of the Year in 1994.
+Latinos have led teams to major accomplishments, such as when Felipe Alou was named National League Manager of the Year in 1994.

 Twenty-three years ago.